 Student (D-2) visa

 Student (D-2) visas are for those wanting to study at a tertiary level in South Korea.
 Applicants will need a letter of acceptance from a recognised Korean institution, certified copies of degree and diploma certificates, proof of funds and some other supporting documentation.
-It's important to note that students on this visa may not work full time.
+It's important to note that students on this visa may not work full-time.

 Foreign Language Instructor (E-2) visa

-Candidates who are applying for the first time will probably need to schedule an interview at their nearest South Korean embassy or consulate.
+Candidates applying for the first time will probably need to schedule an interview at their nearest South Korean embassy or consulate.
 The visa is valid for one year, although a South Korean work permit will also have to be applied for once they have arrived.

 Instructors invited by the Ministry of Education have additional requirements, including an original employment contract from the superintendent of Educational Affairs in South Korea.

 Expats applying for an E-5 visa will need a certificate of qualification that is recognised under Korean law.
 It's aimed at candidates such as airline pilots, accountants, lawyers, doctors, hospital interns and residents, and those hired as essential staff for shipping services.

 In general, those seeking employment will need to provide proof of employment, certificates of degrees or other qualifications, and professional reference letters.

 Specially designated activity visas (E-7) are for candidates who are qualified in certain in-demand fields as designated by South Korea's Ministry of Justice.
 This includes top-level executives, various kinds of engineers and certain IT professionals.